Belan-Mihail/cooking-blog/README.md

 - The page consists of three sections: header, main section and footer.
 The footer and header sections are standard for the entire site.

-- The main section of the page is notification of leaving the site and buttons for confirmation and cancellation
+- The main section of the page is notification of leaving the site and button for confirmation

 ### Wireframes